Papillion La Vista Arts Network

 Picture

 Ben Howard graduated from Hastings College with a degree in BioChemistry and Molecular Biology.
-Where he was a part of Phi Mu Alpha Sinfonia, a Professional Men’s Music Fraternity.
-He also is a 2nd degree black belt in Hapkido.
-He currently works at GeneSeek, a company that does genetic analysis for the agricultural industry.
+He was a part of Phi Mu Alpha Sinfonia, a Professional Men’s Music Fraternity.
+He is also a 2nd-degree black belt in Hapkido.
+He currently works for Shyft Solutions as a DOD contractor in computer development.
 He has been with the Papillion La Vista Arts Network (PLAN) since 2007.
 He enjoys musicals and woodworking, which makes him an asset to PLAN.

 Website by Papillion La Vista Arts Network